-(Student Name) copy of the Academic Catalog found at atalog/.
-I understand the policies and have reviewed the information specific to the he program(s) for which I have been admitted.
-The program(s) to which I have been admitted to at PSR is/are: (Flease list all degree an d certificates for which you were admitted) ted within, including future addenda to the nat compliance with the terms of these policies is a at PSR. ons at any time regarding these policies, I will nic Affairs & Registrar or the appropriate we student status at PSR may be rescinded if I do ember 20, 2019 or if I fail to abide by the policies og.
+opy of the Academic Catalog found at stalog/.
+I understand the policies and have e program(s) for which I have been admitted. dmitted to at PSR is/are: certificates for which you were admitted) ed within, including future addenda to the at compliance with the terms of these policies is a t PSR. ns at any time regarding these policies, I will ic Affairs & Registrar or the appropriate e student status at PSR may be rescinded if I do mber 20, 2019 or if I fail to abide by the policies g.